cucker0/dockerfile/restore_container_run_command/README.md

-# get_containers_run_parameters
+# get_container_run_command

 ## What's this
-Resolve the run parameters of the container
+Resolve the run command of a container. include docker run options and arguments.

 ## Supported tags and respective `Dockerfile` links